Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 <a name="nota9"></a> [9] We like the poker planning dynamics because it is a quick and simple diverge-and-converge collaboration method that helps reduce [information cascades](https://en.wikipedia.org/wiki/Information_cascade) in the team due to power differential and anchoring.

 <a name="nota10"></a> [10] Experiments consisted of research about alternative solutions or tools to address a concern that we might use.
 We called them experiments to explicitly distinguish them from [spikes](https://en.wikipedia.org/wiki/Spike_(software_development)), so that we avoid the usage of caring work time for spikes which should be used only to reduce uncertainty in features.

+<a name="nota11"></a> [11] They don’t use the term caring work, but they mean the same, “not working on features”.

+The DevOps Handbook quotes Marty Cagan arguing about the kind of work that the team might do in that 20%:, “Product management takes 20% of the team’s capacity right off the top and <b>gives this to engineering to spend as they see fit</b>.
+They <b>might use it to rewrite, re-architect, or refactor problematic parts of the code base</b>… <b>whatever they believe is necessary to avoid ever having to come to the team and say, ‘we need to stop and rewrite</b> [all our code].”

 ## References